Comparisons

 Where They Come From

-Matcha arrived in Japan via China in the 12th century, when Zen Buddhist monks adopted powdered green tea to sustain concentration during marathon meditation sessions.
-The tea plants are shade-grown for roughly three weeks before harvest, which forces them to produce more chlorophyll and L-theanine.
-After picking, the leaves are steamed, dried, and stone-ground into a fine emerald powder.
+Matcha arrived in Japan via China in the 12th century, when Zen Buddhist monks adopted powdered green tea to sustain concentration during meditation.
+The tea plants are shade-grown for three weeks before harvest, which boosts chlorophyll and L-theanine.
+The leaves are stone-ground into a fine emerald powder and whisked with hot water in a deliberate, meditative ritual.
+Two completely different tea traditions — one chaotic and bold, the other quiet and precise.

 Flavor: Bold Warmth vs. Earthy Calm